LW83/sorting_hat/README.md

 Questions were looping twice - was calling fucntion from within sort function and then again in main Was breaking after two questions -

+Bug
+Was updating spreadsheet after welcome moved to after generate questions to update with all details (name etc plus house) Moved house determination within function to be able to access house variable

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)